 Have a think about what you’ll be photographing most!
 If you just want to be able to take control of your camera and take better photos of the usual subjects (family, friends, travel) and you have no intention of ever going pro, and have a small budget… an entry level camera may suit you.

 If you have a particular interest in portraits and you think you’ll be shooting indoors a lot using natural light a lot, then you’re going to need your camera to perform well in low light situations.
 This specifically refers to how grainy the images turn out when shooting at very high ISO, and enthusiast and pro models will handle this far better than an entry level camera.

 If you’re upgrading because you want to capture fast sports action, you’ll need a very fast shutter so you would need to check the burst rate of a camera body (how many shots the camera can take in one second, measured in Frames Per Second (FPS)).
 I suggest aiming for at least 5 fps or higher.

 If you’re buying a DSLR with a view to studying and becoming a photographer, it would be worthwhile to consider your future needs as you’re likely to outgrow an entry level DSLR very quickly.

 Even more relevant than the camera body are the lenses you choose, because there are different focal lengths to suit different purposes.

-Here’s a general guide on lenses and what they’re best suited for, but before you buy anything I recommend reading our post on lenses HERE)
+Here’s a general guide on lenses and what they’re best suited for:

 - 12-35mm – Landscape and architecture photography, street photography